 Generally, we know that returning citizens reflect the jail and prison populations, meaning these individuals are disproportionately people of color, low-income, without a high school diploma, or some combination of these three things.
 So there are racial implications here, as with many other things.

 Previously incarcerated individuals face a high degree of stigma and several hurdles to reintegration to society.
-Depending on where they live, they’re ineligible for things like SNAPs, public housing, forms of professional licensing, and education grants.
+Depending on where they live, they’re ineligible for things like SNAP, public housing, forms of professional licensing, and education grants.
 Florida’s historic voting rights restoration or various “ban the box” policies are recent examples of positive changes, but a returning citizen’s ability to fully reintegrate into a community largely remains complicated.

 Recidivism’s impact on local workforces and economies